kippjohnson/reproducible_research/README.md

 There are two goals for this repository:

-1. To provide brief but comprehensive instructions for how to setup a reproducible workflow using Git, Docker, and Continuous Analysis [as suggested by Brett Beaulieu-Jones and Casey Greene in Nature Biotechnology](http://www.nature.com/nbt/journal/v35/n4/abs/nbt.3780.html "Reproducibility of computational workflows is automated using continuous analysis").
+1. To provide brief but comprehensive instructions for how to setup a reproducible workflow using Git, Docker, and Continuous Integration [as suggested by Brett Beaulieu-Jones and Casey Greene in Nature Biotechnology](http://www.nature.com/nbt/journal/v35/n4/abs/nbt.3780.html "Reproducibility of computational workflows is automated using continuous analysis").

 2. To actually be a working Git-Docker-Travis CI environment which can easily be cloned and put to other uses.